10 Things to Do in Haridwar | How To Reach Haridwar

 How To Reach Haridwar By Air

-To get to Haridwar, you have to catch a flight to Jolly Grant Airport in Dehradun.
-This is a domestic airport, around 20 km from the city centre.
-The distance from Haridwar to Dehradun is 52 kilometers, regular taxi services are available from the airport.
-This is a less than two hours journey passing through Ambala-Dehradun-Haridwar road, on the way you will pass through NH7 and NH34.
-Haridwar is 200 km away from Delhi’s Indira Gandhi International Airport.
-It is the busiest airport in India and always receives traffic from national and international airlines.
-The closer accessibility to the airport, makes Haridwar ever so accessible for tourists.
+In order to travel to Haridwar, you are required to take a flight and reach at Jolly Grant Airport Dehradun.
+It is also a domestic airport, located some 20 km away from the city center.
+Haridwar to Dehradun distance is 52 kms, there are regular taxi services from the airport.
+This will the shortest journey through Ambala-Dehradun-Haridwar Road which u would pass through NH7 and NH34.
+Haridwar is situated 200 km from Indira Gandhi International Airport in Delhi.
+It is also India’s busiest airport, and sees traffic from all major national and international airlines.
+The airport ensures Haridwar receives both domestic and international tourists.

 How To Reach Haridwar By Road